-Paul’s solution is simple: expel/purge the sinful man from the congregation (5:4-5).
+Paul’s solution is simple to the problem the young man having an incestuous affair with his step mother: expel/purge the sinful man from the congregation (5:4-5).
 As far as Paul is concerned, the man already stands condemned.
-Don Garland points out the perfect tense verb (κέκρικα) implies Paul has already made a judgment and his decision still stands when they read this letter.
-(Garland, 1 Corinthians, 157).
+Don Garland points out the perfect tense verb (κέκρικα) implies Paul has already made a judgment and his decision still stands when they read this letter (Garland, 1 Corinthians, 157).
 Does the verb imply Paul already told them to expel the man and they were resisting this decision?

-Paul alludes to Deut 22:24 in his command to “purge the man from your midst.”
-Purge (Heb. בער, LXX ἐξαίρω) refers to driving something away, usually some sort of evil or sin (Deut, 9x, Isa 30:22, drive the idols away).
-Exod 22:4 uses the Hebrew word for driving someone’s animal from your vineyard, in 2 Chron 19:3 it refers to getting rid of idols before seeking God.
-Paul has in mind here something like “exclude the man from the church.”
+Paul alludes to Deuteronomy 22:24 in his command to “purge the man from your midst.”
+Purge (Heb. בער, LXX ἐξαίρω) refers to driving something away, usually some sort of evil or sin (it is used in Deuteronomy nine times and in Isa 30:22 for “driving away” idols).
+Exodus 22:4 uses the same Hebrew word for driving someone’s animal from your vineyard and in 2 Chronicles 19:3 it refers to getting rid of idols before seeking God.
+Paul has the same idea in mind here: “exclude the man from the church.”

 This is an example of church discipline, since the church is to gather to expel the young man from the church.
 But the way Paul describes this discipline is shocking: “hand the man over to Satan.”
 Since is the prince of this world, to hand someone over to Satan means “outside of the church.”
-Does this simply mean “kick him out of the church” or is Paul “revoking his salvation.
-The purpose cannot be a loss of salvation since the point of handing him over to Satan is remedial, that his soul / spirit might be saved on the day of the Lord.
+Does this simply mean “kick him out of the church”” Or is Paul “revoking his salvation?
+The purpose cannot be a loss of salvation since the point of handing him over to Satan is remedial: that his soul might be saved on the day of the Lord.

 By becoming a Christian the young man already was on the “fringes of society as a religious misfit” (Garland, 1 Corinthians).
-If he were then expelled from the Christian community, it might be problematic to go back to the pagan world he rejected. “expelled Christians in this era could find themselves in social limbo—neither fish nor fowl.”
+If he were then expelled from the Christian community, it might be impossible for him to return to the pagan world he rejected.
+As Garland puts it, “expelled Christians in this era could find themselves in social limbo—neither fish nor fowl.”

 The goal of this action is “the destruction of his flesh.”
-The Pauline use of σάρξ (sarx) is quite regular, normally meaning the sinful nature, although it is possible to use the word for physical body.
-It is possible Paul has in mind physical death.
-The immoral man will have some sort of physical problem leading to his death.
-Garland examines the argument this refers to death, although he ultimately rejects it.
-There is some precedence for a sinner “being struck dead.”
+The Pauline use of σάρξ (sarx) is quite regular and usually means the sinful nature, although it is possible to use the word for physical body.
+It is possible Paul has in mind physical death, that the immoral man would suffer from a physical illness leading to his death.
+Garland examines this argument and ultimately rejects it.
+But there is some precedence for a sinner “being struck dead.”
 Ananias and Sapphira were struck dead for lying to the Holy Spirit (Acts 5:1–11).
-Later in the letter some members of the congregation have died because of their abuse of the Lord’s Supper (1 Cor.
+Later in 1 Corinthians Paul says some members of the congregation have died because of their abuse of the Lord’s Supper (1 Cor.
 11:30).

-The noun ὄλεθρος does refer to physical death in the LXX (Exod 12:23; Josh 3:10; 7:25; Jer.
-2:30) and the I Cor 10:10 Paul uses the related word ὀλοθρευτής, the Destroyer, a destroying angel who renders God’s judgment in the wilderness.
-More importantly is the use of the word in Exod 12:23, the angel who destroyed the Egyptians at the first Passover
+The noun ὄλεθρος does refer to physical death in the Septuagint (Exod 12:23; Josh 3:10; 7:25; Jer 2:30).
+In 1 Corinthians 10:10 Paul uses a related word ὀλοθρευτής, the Destroyer, a destroying angel who renders God’s judgment in the wilderness.
+More importantly is the use of the word in Exodus 12:23, the angel who destroyed the Egyptians at the first Passover.
+It would not be surprising for a Second Temple period Jewish thinker like Paul to see the man as sent into a demon-haunted world where he will suffer terrible things.

-Perhaps Paul is talking about some sort of penance for his sin.
-The individual will be handed over to Satan for physical torment that will perhaps result in his repentance and a rejection of the particular offense.
-This remedial punishment may have in mind Job 2, where God hands Job over to Satan for a period of time.
+Others think Paul is talking about some sort of penance for his sin.
+The individual will be handed over to Satan for physical torment that will result in his repentance and a rejection of the particular offense.
+This remedial punishment may have in mind Job 2, where God hands Job over to Satan for a period of time (although I would disagree Job must suffer some some kind of purgatory like suffering because of his sin).

 Whatever the phrase means, the point is the same: the man committing this sin must be expelled from the congregation by the whole congregation, for the good of the congregation.